ICanBoogie/HTTP/README.md

 The following exceptions are defined by the HTTP package:

-* `HTTPError`: Base class for HTTP exceptions.
+* [HTTPError](http://icanboogie.org/docs/class-ICanBoogie.HTTP.HTTPError.html): Base class for HTTP exceptions.
-* `NotFound`: Exception thrown when a resource is not found.
+* [NotFound](http://icanboogie.org/docs/class-ICanBoogie.HTTP.NotFound.html): Exception thrown when a resource is not found.
-* `ServiceUnavailable`: Exception thrown when the server is currently unavailable (because it is overloaded or down for maintenance).
+* [ServiceUnavailable](http://icanboogie.org/docs/class-ICanBoogie.HTTP.ServiceUnavailable.html): Exception thrown when the server is currently unavailable
+(because it is overloaded or down for maintenance).
-* `MethodNotSupported`: Exception thrown when the HTTP method is not supported.
+* [MethodNotSupported](http://icanboogie.org/docs/class-ICanBoogie.HTTP.MethodNotSupported.html): Exception thrown when the HTTP method is not supported.
-* `StatusCodeNotValid`: Exception thrown when the HTTP status code is not valid.
+* [StatusCodeNotValid](http://icanboogie.org/docs/class-ICanBoogie.HTTP.StatusCodeNotValid.html): Exception thrown when the HTTP status code is not valid.